 How Do Dynamics 365 On-Premise & Online Compare?

-Microsoft has applied a 'cloud first' approach to its Dynamics 365 release cadence for several years and some new capabilities have been introduced as 'cloud-only' putting clear daylight between these editions.
+Microsoft has adopted a 'cloud first' approach to its Dynamics 365 release cadence for many years and some new capabilities have been introduced as 'cloud-only' putting clear daylight between these editions.

-In this post we've listed the main differences between Microsoft Dynamics 365 On-Premise and Online based on the most recent on-premise v9.0.2 and the Online April 2019 update across Customer Engagement applications.
+We've listed below the main differences between Microsoft Dynamics 365 On-Premise and Online products based on the most recent on-premise v9.0.2 and the Online April 2019 update across Customer Engagement applications.

 Dynamics 365 On-Prem v9.0.2 was released in Autumn 2018 which largely reflects the capabilities of the earlier Cloud version released in Spring 2018.
-Consequently, this doesn't include contents of the main October 2018 release and it won't cover the cloud-only April '19 update.
+Consequently, this doesn't include contents of the October 2018 release, the cloud-only April '19 update, nor will it include any of the new features in the 2019 Release Wave that begins rolling out in October.

-Whereas on-premise versions are released every couple of years, Microsoft applies automatic weekly updates to D365 Online covering fixes, performance improvements and new features.
+Whereas on-premise versions are released every couple of years, Microsoft applies automatic weekly updates to D365 Online that cover performance improvements and new features.
 In addition, two major updates are released each year which can be previewed in non-production environments.

-If you are using on-premise Dynamics CRM 2011, 2013 or 2016 get in touch to understand how we will help you update to the latest version and leverage the new capabilities.
+If you are using on-premise Dynamics CRM 2016, or an earlier version, get in touch to understand how we will help you move to the cloud and benefit from the latest features and capabilities.

 Recent updates available for D365 On-Premise + Online